JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7986 days**.
+Here is a random fact about me - I have been on this planet for **7987 days**.

-And here is a just a random fact -  **The first modern toothbrush was invented in China.
-Its bristles came from hogs hair or the mane of a horse that were then put into ivory handles**.
+And here is a just a random fact -  **Beluga whales which are also called "white whales" are not born white.
+They are born grey in color, and by the age of six become completely white**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)